Haivision/srt-rfc/draft-sharabayko-srt.md

 ## General Syntax

 This recommended syntax starts with the characters known as an executable specification in POSIX: `#!`.

-The first following character is `:` that marks the YAML format.
-As the content format, key-value pair or nesting block can be presented.
+The next character defines the format used for the following key-value pair syntax.
+At the moment, there is only one supported syntax identified by `:` and described below.

+Everything that comes after syntax identifier is further referenced as the content of Stream ID.

+The content starts with `:` or `{` character identifying the its format:

 `:`
-: the comma-separated keys with no nesting
+: a comma-separated key-value pairs with no nesting,

 `{`
-: a nested block that can have one or more key-value pairs, but it must end with `}`

-Note that nesting means multiple level brace-enclosed parts are allowed.
+: a nested block with one or several key-value pairs that must end with `}` character.
+Nesting means that multiple level brace-enclosed parts are allowed.

 The form of the key-value pair is

 ~~~
-key1=value1,key2=value2...
+key1=value1,key2=value2,...
 ~~~

 ## Standard Keys